Reprocessing Considerations for 5 of the Most Difficult-to-Clean Surgical Instruments

 3. Ocular and ophthalmic instruments

-Ocular instruments might be best processed in dedicated areas of the department solely for eye instrumentation.
+Ocular instruments should be processed in dedicated areas of the department solely for eye instrumentation.
 Eye instrumentation IFUs may, for example, restrict the use of enzymatic detergents.
 When residual enzymatic gets in a patient’s eye during a procedure, it can lead to blindness or other severe, negative outcomes.
 You may also find your ocular IFU now includes single-use brushes only, or specific water quality requirements.
+Review your IFU carefully for these common, unique considerations.

 4. Flexible reamers

 Loaner instrumentation poses a unique challenge for reprocessing departments.
 Many staff members may be asked to clean instrumentation for the first time without adequate training and preparation.
 A lack of communication from vendors on IFUs and proper cleaning protocols could further complicate the cleaning process.
-Even if the instrumentation is not complex in its design, these outside factors make reprocessing loaner instrumentation more difficult for even seasoned staff.
+Even if the instrumentation is not complex in its design, a lack of education, training, communication and available resources can compromise the quality of consistent and standardized care.

 Having a robust loaner instrumentation program, including strict IFU reporting by vendors, a thorough decontamination process for instruments arriving at your facility for the first time, and giving teams proper time to clean pre- and post-procedure can help reduce manual cleaning errors.
 3